dhng22/AppUsageUtils/README.md

 # AppUsageUtils
 Query and return application usage time by day or week
 ## How to use
-/**
-* @param context: the context
-* @param isDaily: true for today result, false for this week result
-* @return list: of AppUsedTime
-*/
+### Query for applications' time usage
 AppUsage.queryUsageTime(context, isDaily)

-/**
- * @property packageName: the package name associated with this object
- * @property totalUsedTime: the time that this application has used
- * @property timeStampStart: the time stamp of this evaluation
- * @property isDaily: is this evaluation daily or weekly. true for daily and otherwise */
+   context: the context
+   isDaily: true for today result, false for this week result

+#### Return value
 class AppUsedTime{
   ...
 }

+packageName: the package name associated with this object
+totalUsedTime: the time that this application has used
+timeStampStart: the time stamp of this evaluation
+isDaily: is this evaluation daily or weekly. true for daily and otherwise